Clarel: Part Two: The Wilderness

 Unaccustomed to desert hardships, the banker and his son-in-law soon abandon the group for a caravan headed back to Jerusalem.
-When Clarel and his companions come to the stretch of road where Christ’s good Samaritan rescued a Jew from robbers, the taciturn elder also departs, scoffing at the cautions of Djalea and Belex, who fear robbers.
-Mortmain is the final deserter; he leaves before the party makes a stop at Jericho, refusing to enter a city he considers wicked.
-During their travels, Clarel's party is joined by Margoth, an apostate Jewish geologist who scoffs at the faith expressed by Derwent.
-Listening to Margoth's atheism prompts Rolfe to move closer to Derwent’s faith.
+When Clarel and his companions come to the stretch of road where the good Samaritan reportedly rescued a Jew from robbers, the taciturn elder also departs, scoffing at the cautions of Djalea and Belex, who fear robbers.
+Mortmain decides not to go with the pilgrims to Jericho, refusing to enter a city he considers wicked.
+Later they are joined by Margoth, an apostate Jewish geologist who scoffs at the faith expressed by Derwent.
+Listening to Margoth's atheism prompts Rolfe to move closer to Derwent's faith.
 The company also speaks briefly with a Dominican friar traveling through the desert.

-In the absence of these travelers, Derwent and Rolfe engage in a number of heated debates as to the veracity of biblical accounts and the relationship between the various Protestant sects.
-Derwent staunchly maintains his faith in biblical accuracy, while Rolfe questions the Holy Book’s basis as factual history even as he acknowledges his desire to believe.
+As the pilgrimage continues, Derwent and Rolfe engage in several heated debates as to the veracity of biblical accounts and the relationship between the various Protestant sects.
+Derwent staunchly maintains his faith in biblical accuracy, while Rolfe questions the Bible's basis as factual history even as he acknowledges his desire to believe.
 Clarel eagerly listens to these conversations but rarely participates, unsure of whether his faith is being shored up or torn down by the debates.
-He seeks Vine out for companionship, but Vine’s stoic silence resists interpretation, and Vine denies Clarel's request for more open talk.
+He seeks Vine out yearning for real intimacy, but Vine's stoic silence resists interpretation, and Vine denies Clarel's request for more open talk.

-When the party arrives at the Dead Sea, they make camp, and are rejoined by Mortmain.
-Seeming disturbed, he drinks the salty Dead Sea water despite warnings that it is poisonous.
-Mortmain survives but, when the pilgrims wake in the morning, they discover that Nehemiah has died in the night.
-He saw a vision of John's heavenly city in the air, above the ruins of Sodom and Gomorrah.
+When the party arrives at the Dead Sea, they make camp, where Mortmain rejoins them.
+Seeming mentally disturbed, he drinks the salty Dead Sea water despite warnings that it is poisonous.
+Mortmain survives but, when the pilgrims wake in the morning, they discover Nehemiah has died in the night.
+He had had a vision of John's heavenly city in the air above the ruins of Sodom and Gomorrah.
 While the company buries the man by the Dead Sea, Clarel looks out over the water.
-He sees a faint rainbow, which seems to offer hope as it did for Noah, but the bow "showed half spent —/Hovered and trembled, paled away, and — went".
+He sees a faint fogbow, which seems to offer hope as it did for Noah, but in the final two lines of Book II, the bow "... showed half spent— / Hovered and trembled, paled away, and— went."